 Outside of France, it’s quite common for the grape to be mentioned on a label before or instead of the region.
 This is especially typical with New World wines.
-Although many French wines have adapted to this tendency, the region has always comes first as it is a stronger indicator of a wine’s identity.
+Although many French wines have adapted to this tendency, the region has always come first as it is a stronger indicator of a wine’s identity.

 However, sometimes the grape isn’t mentioned because it features more than one.
-For example, in Bordeaux they mix Cabernet Sauvignon, Merlot and Cabernet Franc amongst others.
+For example, in Bordeaux, they mix Cabernet Sauvignon, Merlot and Cabernet Franc amongst others.

 Similarly, many Champagnes blend their grapes as mentioned in the section above to produce unique flavours.
 However, unlike any other wine, they even blend the years.

 A blend of Champagne can feature up to 30 to 50 harvests from different villages, grapes and vintages.
 All this is undertaken to ensure that every time you open that house’s Champagne, it will unquestionably taste the same.

 However, there are exceptions.
 For instance, there are vintage Champagnes and blends that only use one colour of grape.
 Head this way and read more about the different varieties of Champagne!

 Unlike Prosecco and some Cavas, Champagne goes through intense phases of fermentation and ageing.
 Where Prosecco never leaves the stainless steel pressurised autoclave vat until bottled for sale, Champagne spends most of its time ageing in a bottle.

 The grapes are fermented in vats or casks right after the press until no sugar is left.
 Following that, the still wine is then bottled with a mix of yeast and sugar, which is sealed with a beer cap.
 While it ages in the bottle, the sugar and yeast chemically react and produce gas, which creates the effervescence.